HomeLatest NewsStartupsInflection Point Ventures reports 14 exits in 2024 with 36% IRR

 Inflection Point Ventures (IPV), an early-stage investment firm, said it recorded 14 exits in 2024 with an approximate 36% internal rate of return.
 The company stated its portfolio has achieved 47 exits from more than 200 startups over five years.

-“Our focus has always been on identifying and supporting businesses with the potential to scale and deliver strong returns,” said Vinay Bansal, Founder & CEO of IPV.
+“Our focus has always been on identifying and supporting businesses with the potential to scale and deliver strong returns,” said Vinay Bansal, Founder & of IPV.

 Advertisement